Pleanog/lmu-course-aii/Lectures/Session 02 - Intro to Machine Learning.md

 The **RBF kernel** (also called the **Gaussian kernel**) is a popular choice for non-linear SVM and SVR models.
 It maps input features into higher-dimensional spaces, allowing the model to capture complex patterns.
 It measures similarity between two data points `x` and `x'`:

 > [!TIP] **SVR Model Complexity**
 The power of an SVR (Support Vector Regressor) depends on the **kernel** used.
-A **Linear SVR** fits only a straight line — so its "expressive power" is limited - just spam or not spam.
+A **Linear SVR** fits only a straight line; so its "expressive power" is limited - just spam or not spam.
 In contrast, an **SVR with a non-linear kernel** (like RBF or polynomial) can fit **curved patterns**, even with multiple bends or sections (e.g. 6 segments in a polynomial curve).
 This allows it to model complex relationships **without necessarily overfitting**.
 >
 **Explaining the Image:**
 The coordinate system shows **data points (here emails)**,
->- The **color gradient from blue to green** represent the **SVR's predicted value or score** for each point — e.g., spam probability
+>- The **color gradient from blue to green** represent the **SVR's predicted value or score** for each point.
+E.g., spam probability
 >- The **shaded regions** around the points (blue-to-green) show **model confidence or decision boundaries**: areas where similar values are predicted.
 The color of the region corresponds to the predicted values of nearby dots.

 **Takeaway:**
-The use of color gradients and complex regions in the image suggests that the SVR is capturing **subtle patterns** in the data — which is only possible with a **non-linear SVR** (like RBF or polynomial).
+The use of color gradients and complex regions in the image suggests that the SVR is capturing **subtle patterns** in the data, which is only possible with a **non-linear SVR** (like RBF or polynomial).
 This flexibility is what gives SVR its **real predictive power**.

 Where:
 - `γ` (gamma) defines the **influence range** of a single training example.